Get to Know Us

 Joan has worked at CCMA since October 2017, first as the Language Manager for St. George and now as Executive Director.
 Joan leads the CCMA team with a vision of inclusion for newcomers, driving the organization to expand our services for the benefit of newcomers and the community as a whole.
 In her role as Executive Director Joan leads operational planning, creation of innovation programming and partnership development to support inclusion and retention in Charlotte County.
 She is on the Board to Eastern Charlotte Chambers of Commerce and she loves socializing and getting to know other cultures.
 In her recreational time, you can find her crafting and fostering cats for the Saint George Animal Shelter.

 Svitlana and her family moved to Canada from the Ukraine in the end of 2019.
 Having worked in Charlotte County for 2 years, she experienced first-hand the benefits of being a member of the CCMA.
 When the opportunity arose for her to join the organization and help other newcomers, she knew this was something she passionately wanted to do.
 Svitlana has a Masters degree in Economic Cybernetics, and comes to the CCMA with over 15 years of experience in administrative roles.
+In her spare time she is enjoying to deep in adventures with her three children.

 Julie has worked in Charlotte County helping newcomers for more than 6 years.
 She works hard to determine your individual settlement needs and developing goals to help newcomers thrive in this area.
 She provides monthly information sessions geared to help newcomers and their immediate needs.
 Julie has lived in Charlotte County for 20 years – originally from Fredericton, lived in British Columbia for 4 years where she met her husband – returning to NB to raise her family.
 In her spare time, you will find her tending to her goats or foster kittens, but most likely enjoying a cup of coffee in her garden.